Tes3awy/OpenCV-3.2.0-Compiling-on-Raspberry-Pi/README.md

 # Compile OpenCV 3.2.0 + OpenCV Contrib for Python on Raspberry Pi

-I assume you have downloaded Raspbian from here: https://www.raspberrypi.org/downloads/raspbian/ .
-Also I assume your RPi is functioning perfectly.
+> I assume you have downloaded [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) and installed it on your Pi.
+Also I assume your RPi is running and functioning perfectly.

+> Make sure you have extended your disk before performing any step from below.

 # Step 1: